Climate Change, Simply

 There is also the common phrase, “Save The Earth!”
 But the Earth will survive us, as it has survived 5 major extinction-level events already.
 It’s not the Earth that we need to save.
 It’s ourselves.
 We need to save the humans.

-It’s basically a series of events that combined, will spiral out of control.
+It’s a series of events that combined, will spiral out of control.

 Demonstrator in a costume holding a sign with the message "Wake up humans, you're endangered too" at a protest against climate change and destruction of nature.